ng-git/OptiMol/README.md

 `atom` stands for the atom type, while `periodic_#` stands for their periodic numbers

-`connect_to` stands for what other atoms -- labelled in row numbers and as always in python the first row is labelled as 0 -- the current atom is connected to.
+`connect_to` stands for what other atoms -- labelled in row numbers and as always in python the first row is labelled as 0 -- the current atom is connected to, and -1 stands for any connection to Hydrogen

 `bond_1`, `bond_2` and `bond_3` stands for the numbers of single, double and triple bonds that the atom has respectively.

-Atoms information of 2d molecules can be interpreted similarly as above.
+Atoms information of 2D molecules can be interpreted similarly as above.

 ## Testing